-The ascending pathways
+The ascending Pathways

 Added March 31, 2007

 In the summer of 2006, on a family trip across the country, we had the opportunity to hike some stunning trails in British Columbia.
-Some of these were grueling, leg-wrecking hikes, especially since we were accustomed to much shorter treks with only mild elevation gains.
+Some of these were gruelling, leg-wrecking hikes, especially since we were accustomed to much shorter treks with only mild elevation gains.
 Yet the sensation of ascending to a mountain summit in a completely isolated environment (we were traveling early in the season, the trails only opened the day we arrived, and we hiked from approximately 4000 to 8000 feet in complete solitude) was simultaneously exhilarating and nerve-racking - this was true wilderness and sections of the trail were vertigo-inducing once we rose above the tree-line.

 The earliest climbers in these peaks were first nations peoples.
 When, beginning in the late 1700's, European and Canadian climbers raced with one another to summit the tallest peaks in the Rockies they sometimes came across the remains of abandoned first nations' shelters and camps on the summits.
 These were the artifacts left behind by first nations' explorers or warriors on spirit or dream quests.
 The symbolic connection between ascending mountain heights and undertaking a religious ascent (a spiritual quest) is one that arises repeatedly in history and across cultures.